AMWA-TV/bcp-002-02/README.md

 ### How does it work?

 - It defines tags for fixed information about Nodes and Devices.
-- These include Manufacturer, Model, Serial Number, and (for Devices only) Application.
+- These include Manufacturer, Product, Instance Identifier, and (for Devices only) Function.

 <!-- INTRO-END -->